Why hire a small business coach?

 If you’re self-employed, you have no boss.
 And if you have no boss, you have no one to provide the honest feedback you need.
 You may have tried to get your family, friends, employees, or colleagues to provide feedback and felt disappointed in their responses.
 Because they know you (and also could be impacted by the business decisions you make), the people who are the closest to you often are the least likely to provide constructive feedback.
 With a business coach, you start with a clean slate and have someone who will continually provide unbiased, constructive feedback.

 Running a small business can feel lonely and isolating.
-You might get snippets support from networking with other small business owners, going to lunch with colleagues, conferring with employees, or confiding in your spouse.
+You may get snippets of support from networking with other small business owners, going to lunch with colleagues, conferring with employees, or confiding in your spouse.
 Knowing your business (and you!) inside and out, a business coach will be able to provide more consistent, ongoing support.

 Have you been considering hiring a business coach?
 Take your first step by scheduling your free consultation with one of our small business coaches or e-mailing email@example.com.

-Please note: Our coaching team can help small businesses in Denver, throughout Colorado, and anywhere in the U.S.
+Please make note: Our coaching team can help small businesses in Denver, throughout Colorado, and anywhere in the U.S.